Free Workbook & Ezine!

 - The genesis of the name, In the Current, comes from a story my family likes to tell.
 It seems that as a young child, I was prone to wake up from naps by barreling down the stairs, slamming the kitchen door open, and demanding to know why everyone let me sleep so long.
 I've come to interpret this as a somewhat fierce desire to be in the full current of life.
 Except now, I like my naps.

-- While I come from a liberal arts family and did not graduate college with a clear idea of "what I wanted to be," you could say that I was intrigued by personal development before I even knew what personal development was.
-I have a distinct memory of, at age 11, clipping an article entitled, "You Can Change Your Life" and my interest in personal potential grew from there.
+- While I come from a liberal arts family and graduated college without a clear idea of "what I wanted to be," you could say that I was intrigued by personal development before I even knew what personal development was.
+I have distinct memories of inventing my own motivational “systems” at a relatively young age and my interest in personal potential grew from there.
 Raised in Mt.
 Vernon, New York, I attended Fordham University, where I majored in Communications, minored in Psychology, and also ventured into Theology.

 - During college I worked for the cosmetics company Estée Lauder, and even though this was a part-time job, I count it as significant because it taught me something about confidence, empowerment, and self-expression.
 While I almost took a full-time position with Estée Lauder, I eventually selected the insurance industry as my starting career which, unbeknownst to me, would last 15 years.